zevilz/zImageOptimizer/README.md

 **I have errors `djpeg: can't open /tmp/*` and `cjpeg: can't open /tmp/*` during optimization**

 You have not write access to the directory /tmp.
 Tools djpeg and cjpeg use this directory for temporary files.
 Use -tmp(--tmp-path) option for set custom path.

+**I run the script but have error `The directory is already locked by another script run!
+Exiting...`**

+The script is already running in specified directory.
+If not, previous run of the script was not completed correctly.
+Delete lock file (`/tmp/zio.lock` by default) manually and repeat.

 ## TODO
 - [x] ~~add option for execute the script without any questions and users actions (for cron usage)~~